Getting Married in Church

 Forms of Marriage Service

 We are able to offer the traditional form of service as set out in the Book of Common Prayer, or a modern language service.
 A full Nuptial Mass is also available for those who wish to receive Holy Communion at the time of their marriage, A wide range of hymns and songs, and other appropriate music is available, and the musical aspects of the service are normally discussed with the church organist and musical director.

 How much will it cost?

 The legal fees for a marriage cover the publication of banns, certificate of banns (if necessary), the marriage service and a certificate of marriage.
-These fees are fixed centrally, and they currently (2008) amount to around £280.
-These fees do not cover any extras you might choose to have for the service, such as organist (£95), choir, flowers, fees for video recording.
+These fees are fixed centrally, and they currently (2018) amount to around £474.
+These fees do not cover any extras you might choose to have for the service, such as organist (£95), choir, flowers (£80), voluntary contribution to Church (£100), fees for video recording.
 You will need to check these with the parish priest when you make your enquiry.

 The parish priest will meet you in person at an early stage to discuss your plans and guide you through the preparation so that on the day things run as smoothly as possible.
 We offer a special leaflet on marriage in the Church if England, which gives more detailed information about Christian Marriage.

 To learn more click on www.yourchurchwedding.org

 Right opposite St Chad's is the Swan Hotel which has been a part of Stafford's history for some 250 years, and a magical venue for wedding receptions.
 A number of couples who have been married at St Chad's have walked straight over to the 'Swan' for their reception after the service.
 The Lewis Partnership, which owns the hotel, are patrons of the St Chad's Heritage Project which has done much to raise the profile of our ancient and beautiful church.
 The management would be glad to discuss your requirements, telephone 01785 258142 For their website please click on www.theswanstafford.co.uk